-The Power of the Basic SDR System
+Another Mode for the Basic SDR System

-We identified the basic SDR system in this column as comprising some form of RF front end, followed by conversion between the analog and digital realms, along with a general purpose personal computer (PC).
-The SD or software defined part of the system is the Amateur Radio communications software that operates on the PC, producing a wide range of different communications protocols, or "waveforms" that usually are not native to the transceiver used as the RF front end.
-To be sure, SDR receiver and transmitter platform architectures continue to migrate the boundary between the analog and digital realm closer to the antenna - but even those platforms also require, and benefit from, the development of new PC-based waveforms or modes.
+The basic Software Defined Radio (SDR) System has been identified in Wikipedia and in this column as comprising some form of RF front end (a stable transceiver), followed by conversion between the analog and digital realms (such as by an audio sound card), along with a general purpose personal computer (PC).
+We emphasize that the software defined part of this basic radio system is the Amateur Radio communications software that operates on the PC, producing a wide range of communications protocols, or "waveforms" that are not native to the transceiver used as the RF front end.
+While modern SDR platform architectures do provide a transceiver function that continues to migrate the boundary between the analog and digital realms ever closer to the antenna - those SDR platforms still require, and benefit from, the PC-based waveforms and modes.